-- 1. Turn the ignition to the 3 (ON) position, then press the $\ \ \ \ \ \ \ \ \$ control three times. - 2.
-Turn the ignition to the 1 (OFF/LOCK) position, then press the $\ \ \ \ \$ - 3.
-Turn the ignition to the 3 (ON) position; the horn will chirp to indicate the driver configuration mode has been activated. - 4.
-Within five seconds, press then the control.
+1. Turn the ignition to the 3 (ON) position, then press the 1 control three times.

+2. Turn the ignition to the 1 (OFF/LOCK) position, then press the $\hline \$ control three times.

+3. Turn the ignition to the 3 (ON) position; the horn will chirp to indicate the driver configuration mode has been activated.

+4. Within five seconds, press h then the h control.
 Note: One horn chirp should be heard, indicating the system has been disabled.

 Conversely, a horn chirp followed by a honk will indicate the system is enabled.
-Pressing the control then the control will turn the feature ON if it was previously OFF, or OFF if it was previously ON.
+Pressing the 1 control then the 1 control will turn the feature ON if it was previously OFF, or OFF if it was previously ON.
 The horn will chirp once if autolock was deactivated or twice (one short chirp and one long honk) if autolock was activated.